January 17, February 13, March 16, March 21, 2018, all 1:00 - 1:45 pm

 3911 S Regal St, Spokane

 KSPS-TV is the Public Broadcasting Service (PBS) public television station headquartered in Spokane.
 We reach more than 2.3-million households in eastern Washington, northern Idaho, Alberta, and beyond.
-Step into studio CK to learn about the chroma key wall and while seeing yourself in the monitor.
+Step into studio CK to learn about the chroma key wall while seeing yourself in the monitor.
 You may see a set in place, if they are working on production that day.
 In studio B, with a camera/monitor set up, you will see how a teleprompter works.
 In Control A, you'll see how behind the scenes works such as a character generator, switching cameras, and each person’s role during production.
-Through the window outside the Master Control, watch what operator monitors and learn about logs and traffic.
+Through the window outside the Master Control, watch what an operator monitors and learn about logs and traffic.

 Tour maximum: 15 people each tour

 Payment is required in advance via PayPal, credit card, debit card, check, or cash.
 There is no "Pay at the Door."
 Your spots with our group are saved when payment is received.
 Payment is due one week before the event.
 If payment is not received by then, your reservation will be cancelled.

 Cancellation Policy: You can have a full refund if you contact Exploring Families at least one week before the event.
 There is no refund if you cancel with less than one week before the event.

 KSPS.org/education has a wealth of useful content for students and parents.
 Here is a small sampling:

 HOME SCHOOL COLLECTION.
 This collection offers a range of videos, interactive games and lesson plans designed to support one-on-one learning and self-paced, student-driven inquiry.

 KSPS DOCUMENTARIES.
 Bring significant historical events, places and people to life by integrating KSPS documentaries into the classroom curriculum.

 NORTHWEST PROFILES.
 Connect students to compelling stories of working professionals, artists, every-day people, places and events of interests in the Pacific Northwest.